Ride Difficulty Rating: Beginner but can be used as a longer early season training ride

 Maximum Elevation: 1200m

-Best Parking Option: Edworthy Park, Max Bell Arena, or the Bow Waters Canoe Club
+Best Parking Option: Edworthy Park, Max Bell Arena (there is construction at this location as of Oct, 2021 so you may have to park on the surrounding streets), or the Bow Waters Canoe Club

 Points of Interest: Chestermere Beach, Irrigation Canal, Golf Course,